Wills, Trust & Probate

 What is a Grant of Probate?

-• distribute the remaining assets in accordance with the Will
+• Distribute the remaining assets according to the Will.

 Is a Grant of Probate always required?